cfuhrman/portland-weather/README.md

 # Portland Weather

-A simple C# app to display current conditions in Portland, OR as provided by the [OpenWeatherMap](https://openweathermap.org/api) API.
+A simple C# app to display current conditions in Portland, OR (and optionally others) as provided by the [OpenWeatherMap](https://openweathermap.org/api) API.
 This program was written for .Net 8.0, although newer versions may work as well.

 ## Sample output